hihihippp/kinney/README.markdown

 ## JavaScript

 If you change where media is served up from (if you move it out of public/media/) then you will also want to override app/assets/javascripts/kinney/admin/siskel_path.js which is used in the admin interface to load the video and check for the presence of a WebVTT file.
 Loading the video in this way allows for the duration field to be automatically updated based on the loaded video.
 Loading the video dynamically also ensures that the name of the video is entered correctly before saving.

+## CSS

+The public interface uses [Bootstrap 3](http://getbootstrap.com/) converted into Sass.
+You can use Sass variables to customize the appearance of the site.
+Consult the [Bootstrap customication documentation](http://getbootstrap.com/customize/) for which variables are available.

 ## Translations